roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

  Ben kept the commentary going and Cori maintained her place, lips firmly wrapped around his cock.
 She kept this up for the full 20 minutes until they reached Ben's house, a nice two-story home built on a 5-acre lot on the outskirts of town.
 He had a fenced-in backyard and an in-ground swimming pool and hot tub.

  As soon as they pulled in the driveway, they jumped out of the car and ran inside, Cori's bare tits and Ben's exposed cock getting soaked by the driving rain.
-Report_Story #2